-DISABLED STUDENTS SERVICES
+(FORMERLY, DISABLED STUDENTS SERVICES)

 Golden West College offers students with disabilities a variety of support services to ensure equal access to instruction.
-If students have a verified disability, they are encouraged to request assistance from the office of Disabled Students Programs Services.
+If students have a verified disability, they are encouraged to request assistance from the Accessibility Center for Education (ACE).
 Available services include but are not limited to:

-- · Registration Assistance
+- Registration Assistance

 - Sign Language Interpreters

 - Alternative Media

 - Specialized Counseling

 - Notetaking Services

-- · Readers/Writers
+- Readers/Writers

 - Specialized Tutoring

-Farland Paristruction

 - Early Registration

 - Special Education Courses

 - Adaptive Physical Education Courses

 - Resource Center (New and improved)

-High Table Control (New and improved)

 - High Tech Center (New and improved)

-- Disability resource information and referrals
+- · Disability resource information and referrals

 For additional information regarding eligibility for any of the above services, please call (714) 895-8721 (Voice), (714) 895-8350 (TDD).
-The Disabled Students Services Office is located in Forum II, Room 105.
+The ACE is located in Forum II, Room 105.